ndillmanhasso/naseemdh/content/publication/Jingle-Jangle-2021/index.md

 summary: Listening effort measures are rarely correlated.
 This paper argues for a need to think about measurement, especially in the context of listening effort.
 tags:
 - Source Themes
-title: Understanding Speech amid the Jingle and Jangle- Recommendations for Improving Measurement Practices in Listening Effort Research
+title: "Understanding Speech amid the Jingle and Jangle: Recommendations for Improving Measurement Practices in Listening Effort" Research
 url_code: ""
 url_dataset: ""
 url_pdf: "https://www.tandfonline.com/doi/pdf/10.1080/25742442.2021.1903293"